zacharyarney/Sorting/Sorting.md

 ### Stretch Goals

+#### Check out Bubble Sort
+- Take a look a the psuedocode for this algorithms and try implementing it in Python.

 #### There are a few "order n" sorting algorithms whose runtime will be linear, even in a worst case scenario.
-Look into Radix Sort and Count Sort.
+Look into Count Sort.
-- How are these algorithms different from other iterative sorting algorithms?
+- How is this algorithms different from other iterative sorting algorithms?
     - What are the advantages/disadvantages to this type of sorting algorithm?
-- Take a look a the psuedocode for these algorithms and try implementing one or both of them in Python.
+- Take a look a the psuedocode for this algorithms and try implementing it in Python.

-#### Some other iterative sorting algorithms include Bubble Sort and Bogo Sort.
+#### You might be surprised what passes for a sorting algorithm
-- Summarize how they work in 2-3 sentences.
+- Explore Bogo Sort and summarize how it works in a couple of sentences.
-- Which algorithm has a better runtime?
-Explain why.

 ## Day 2 - A Better Way to Sort